tclssg/tclssg/README.md

 Possible commands are

-* `init` — сreate new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory)
+* `init` — сreate new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).

+**NOTE:** `init` copies the template files into `sourceDir/templates` so that you may customize them.
+If you are fine with having the default page layout for the HTML output delete `sourceDir/templates` to use the template from the project skeleton.
+E.g., run

+    ./ssg.tcl init
+    rm -r ./website/templates

+ This will eliminate the need to update your project's template when Tclssg is updated.

-* `build` — build a static website in `destDir` based on the data in `sourceDir`
+* `build` — build a static website in `destDir` based on the data in `sourceDir`.
-* `clean` — delete all files in `destDir`
+* `clean` — delete all files in `destDir`.
 * `update` — replace static files and templates in `sourceDir` that have matching ones in the project skeleton with those in the project skeleton.
 This is used to update your website project when Tclssg itself is updated.
 Tclssg will prompt you whether to replace each file.
-* `upload-copy` — copy files to the destination set in the configuration file (`website.conf`)
+* `upload-copy` — copy files to the destination set in the configuration file (`website.conf`).

+**NOTE:** This can be used, e.g., if your build machine is your web server or if you have the server's documents directory mounted as a local path.

-* `upload-ftp` — upload files to FTP server set in in the configuration file
+* `upload-ftp` — upload files to FTP server set in the configuration file.
-* `open` — open index page in the default browser
+* `open` — open index page in the default browser.

 The default layout of the source directory is

     .
-    ├── pages <-- Markdown files from which HTML is generated │   ├── blog <-- Blog posts
+    ├── pages <-- Markdown files from which HTML is generated.
+    │   ├── blog <-- Blog posts.
     │   │   └── index.md <-- Blog index page with tag list
-    │   │                    and links to blog posts
+    │   │                    and links to blog posts.
-    │   ├── index.md <-- Website index page
+    │   ├── index.md <-- Website index page.
-    ├── static
+    ├── static <-- Files copied verbatim to the output │   │          directory.
     │   └── main.css
     ├── templates
     │   └── default.thtml <-- The website's layout
-    │                         template (HTML + Tcl)
+    │                         template (HTML + Tcl).
-    └── website.conf <-- Configurating file
+    └── website.conf <-- Configurating file.

-To customize your website you can edit its general settings in `website.conf` and the per-page settings in individual page files.
+Once you've initialized your website with `init` you customize it with general and per-page setting.
+Edit its general settings in `website.conf` and the per-page settings in the individual page files.

 Website settings
 ----------------